timothyabbott/mosh_react/Notes.md

 moved various function from the App component to a user service

 ## 77. Creating a Generic HTTP Service
-Created a generic Http service that can be used by different services.Make use of `<T>` to represent a generic type
+Created a generic Http service that can be u sed by different services.Make use of `<T>` to represent a generic type
-78.
+## 78. Creating a Custom Fetching Hook
+A hook is just a function.
+With the current implementation the useEffect hook is responsible for setting the error, user and loading states.
+It is convention for hooks to be named use......

+By moving the code associated with the useEffect hook from the component to a custom hook, that hook can be used by another hook in the future.

+80.